sarah-e-c/libsmctrl-toolkit/README.md

   packages default to private for repos that aren't public, so also check the package's visibility setting after the first push if you want it pullable without auth.

-## Status

-Renamed from `smctrl-maskmaster-base`.
-Not yet pushed to GitHub — this directory is self-contained (no path deps outside itself) specifically to make that move easy.